Exams

 Final examinations occur after the end of classes and follow a predetermined schedule issued by the Registrar’s office.
 The projected version of this schedule is issued in November for the Fall term and in April for the Spring term.
 Students are advised that they should not finalize end-of-term travel plans until they know their exam schedules; travel is not an acceptable conflict for a final exam.

-If a class includes a final exam, instructors are required to give the final exam during the scheduled final exam period assigned by the Registrar's office.
+If a class includes a final exam, instructors should give the final exam during the scheduled final exam period assigned by the Registrar's office.

 • Instructors should not schedule final exams during class sessions because students are expected to have time to prepare for final exams during the reading days, rather than during the period when final assignments, projects, and papers are due during final class meetings.